Senate confirms Biden's FDA pick despite political divisions

 But anti-abortion advocates recently launched a campaign to sink his Senate vote, outraged by a recent FDA decision that eased access to abortion pills.
 Groups including the Susan B. Anthony List threatened to pull support from any Republican senators supporting Califf.

+“He has the robust agency and private sector experience needed to help build on the success of the FDA in helping Americans get back to normal life with the approval of tests, vaccines and therapeutics that are bringing the pandemic to an end," Burr added.
+“He's the leader we need today, but also for the future."

+Dr. Janet Woodcock, the FDA’s longtime drug center director, had been serving as acting commissioner since last January.
+She announced Tuesday via Twitter that she would continue working at the agency as a principal deputy commissioner.

-More than a year after authorizing the first COVID-19 vaccines, the FDA still faces a string of key decisions, including whether to expand their use to children younger than 5.
+More than a year after authorizing the first COVID-19 vaccines, the FDA still faces several key decisions, including whether to expand their use to children younger than 5.
 Last week the FDA unexpectedly delayed its timeline for reviewing Pfizer’s vaccine for that age group.

 Califf will also need to replace the head of the FDA’s tobacco center, which is weighing whether to ban e-cigarettes from Juul, Reynolds American and other vaping companies due to their use by teens.
 FDA tobacco’s longtime director, Mitch Zeller, is set to retire this spring.